-Students or employees who experience or observe any form of sexual violence on or off-campus (including Mercy College sponsored trips, study abroad or events) are strongly encouraged to immediately report the incident by calling 911, contacting their local police department, state police, or contacting the Mercy College Office of Campus Safety, which is available 24 hours a day, 7 days a week at 914-674-9999 (or x 9999).
+If a student or employee chooses to report sexual violence to outside law enforcement, Mercy will provide assistance.
 The College shall have an appropriately trained employee available at all times to provide the complainant with information regarding options to proceed, including information regarding the criminal justice process and the preservation of evidence.
 Campus Safety officers can also assist the complainant with filing a complaint both on and off-campus, and in obtaining immediate medical attention and other services.